hwkerr/volley-app/README.md

         - AND/OR trigger save functionality on a delay after user is done editing
     - add search filters for event-specific properties (paid, status, team)
     - after updating a player, highlight its row (and unhighlight any others)
-    - filter Status: Out players to bottom of list
 - Event Details section
     - under details, add a collapsible folder for each team (shows team when opened)
     - add styles for an input field that adds a new team: text box with + button